cwses1/sqlcurrent-dot-com/source/concepts.rst

 Solution
 -----------------------
-Associates topology constructs at an application level.
+Groups topology constructs at an application or project level.
-An application may have several environments.
+A solution may span several environments.

 Standalone Database
 -----------------------